Shuup Commerce Inc

 16.2 Relationship of the Parties.
 The relationship between the parties is that of independent contractors.
 Nothing contained in this Agreement shall be construed as creating any agency, partnership, joint venture, or other form of joint enterprise, employment, or fiduciary relationship between the parties, and neither party shall have authority to contract for or bind the other party in any manner whatsoever.

 16.3 Non-Solicitation.
-During the term of this Agreement and for a period of five (5) years thereafter, Customer shall not solicit, hire, make an offer of employment to, or enter into a business or consulting or contractor relationship with, any person who was an employee or contractor of Developer during the term of this Agreement.
-If Customer breaches this provision, Customer shall pay to Developer liquidated damages equal to 100% of the most recent twelve month salary of Developer’s current or former employee or liquidated damages equal to 100% of the most recent twelve month of payments to Developer’s current or former contractor, together with all legal fees reasonably incurred by Developer in enforcing this provision.
+During the term of this Agreement and for a period of two years thereafter, Customer shall not solicit, make an offer of employment to, or enter into a consulting relationship with, any person who was an employee of Developer during the term of this Agreement.
+If Customer breaches this provision, Customer shall pay to Developer liquidated damages equal to 100% of the most recent twelve month salary of Developer’s former employee together with all legal fees reasonably incurred by Developer in enforcing this provision.
 The foregoing restriction on solicitation does not apply to unsolicited applications for jobs, responses to public advertisements or candidates submitted by recruiting firms, provided that such firms have not been contacted to circumvent the spirit and intention of this Section 16.3.
 For clarity, the limitations on liability set forth in Section 15 shall not apply to Customer’s breach of this Section 16.3.

 16.4 Notices.
 Except as otherwise expressly set forth in this Agreement, all notices, requests, consents, claims, demands, waivers, and other communications under this Agreement have binding legal effect only if in writing and addressed to a party at the addresses set forth in Exhibit A (or to such other address or such other person that such party may designate from time to time in accordance with this Section 16.4).